-A Conversation with Neal E. Robbins, Author of VENICE, AN ODYSSEY: Hope and Anger in the Iconic City
+A Conversation with Neal E. Robbins, Author of VENICE, AN ODYSSEY

 WHAT'S YOUR PERSONAL HISTORY WITH THE CITY OF VENICE?

 I first came to Venice at age 17.
 For a year, I lived with an Italian family in a traditional palazzo and went to high school.
 Now I'm 65, and after a lifetime as a journalist, I went back to see what makes Venice tick and what difference it makes to the rest of us that this world heritage city is struggling with global forces like mass tourism and climate change.
 My book covers all of this and more.